Conformal weldings of random surfaces: SLE and the quantum gravity zipper: Twenty questions

 \begin{enumerate} \item Fix a smooth bounded domain $D$.
 Let $h$ be a GFF with free boundary conditions on a linear segment $L$ of $\partial D$ and zero boundary conditions on $\partial D \setminus L$.
 Fix $C>0$ and condition on $\mu_h(D) = C$.
 Let $\hat h = h - (\log C)/\gamma$, so that $\mu_{\hat h}(D) = 1$.
 We claim that as $C \to \infty$, the law of $(D, \hat h)$ (viewed as a quantum surface) tends to a limit that does not depend on $D$ or $L$.
 Call this the {\bf unit area quantum disc}. \item The {\bf unit boundary length quantum disc} is defined the same way except that we condition on $\nu_h(L) = \sqrt C$ and the normalization gives $\nu_{\hat h}(L) = 1$. \item The {\bf unit area quantum sphere} is defined the same way as the unit area quantum disc except that we take $D$ to have zero boundary conditions on all of $D$. \end{enumerate}

-In the case of the discs, one way to formulate the convergence is to fix a point $x \in D \setminus L$ and then to choose $x_1$ and $x_2$ on $L$ at random from $\nu_{\hat h}$.
-We change coordinates via \eqref{Qmap} to $\H$ so that $x_1$, $x_2$, and $x$ map respectively to $0$, $1$, and $\infty$ (see Figure \ref{unitsize}).
+In the case of the discs (the first and second objects described above), one way to formulate the convergence is to fix a point $x \in D \setminus L$ and then to choose $x_1$ and $x_2$ on $L$ at random from $\nu_{\hat h}$.
+We change coordinates via \eqref{Qmap} to $\H$ so that $x_1$, $x_2$, and $x$ map respectively to $0$, $1$, and $\infty$ (see the left side of Figure \ref{unitsize}).
 We then obtain a random measure on $\H$, and these unit random measures should converge in law with respect to the topology of weak convergence of measures on $\H$.

 In the case of the sphere, one can choose two points $x_1$ and $x_2$ from $\mu_{\hat h}$ and conformally map $D$ to an origin-centered disc in such a way that one point goes to to $0$ and one to $1$.
-(This determines the radius of the disc; see Figure \ref{unitsize}.)
+(This determines the radius of the disc; see the right side of Figure \ref{unitsize}.)
 We then obtain a random measure on $\C$ (which is incidentally supported on a disc of finite radius; the radius of this supporting disc tends to $\infty$ as $C \to \infty$), and these random measures should converge in law with respect to the topology of weak convergence of measures on $\C$.

 We now present some conjectures and questions.
 Some are very concrete and specific, and some are more speculative and open-ended.
 Some of the physics questions have of course been extensively discussed in the physics literature already, but this literature is far too broad for us to survey here (though we can at least mention Polyakov's reflections, with references, on the history of the subject in \cite{2008arXiv0812.0183}, as well as the extensive reference list in \cite{2008arXiv0808.1560D}).